Halasuru Someshwara Temple, Bengaluru

-Halasuru Someshwara Temple is located in the neighborhood of Halasuru in Bangalore, Karnataka, India.
+Halasuru Someshwara Temple is a Hindu temple, located in the neighborhood of Halasuru in Bangalore, Karnataka, India.
 It is one of the old temples in the city dating back to the Chola period, it is dedicated to the Hindu god Shiva.
 Major additions or modifications were made during the late Vijayanagara Empire period under the rule of Hiriya Kempe Gowda II.

 Someshwara temples were built by the Chalukyas of Kalyani in Karnataka.
-During that period we see Tamil inscriptions as a few Mudaliars (Tuluva Vellala) were settled.
-These Mudaliars, originally Tulu speaking, had settled in parts of TN especially Arcot.
+During that period, we see Tamil inscriptions as a few Mudaliars (Tuluva Vellala) were settled.
+These Mudaliars had settled in parts of TN especially Arcot.
+The temple is being managed by the Muzarai department.